brgonzlez/panchronos/README.md

 # panchronos workflow

 `panchronos` is a `nextflow` pipeline.
-This pipeline was developed to perform the main computation processes for the paper: "" . `panchronos` aims to perform microbial phylogenetic reconstruction based on pangenome building and it's designed to handle low quality data (typical of ancient DNA datasets).
+This pipeline was developed to perform the main computation processes for the paper: _"The genomic identity of early smallpox in South America"_ . `panchronos` aims to perform microbial phylogenetic reconstruction based on pangenome building and it's designed to handle low quality data (typical of ancient DNA datasets).

 ![Workflow overview](https://github.com/brgonzlez/panchronos/blob/main/.paper-diagram-v2.drawio.png)
 _Pipeline's overview_